HPCPowerStack/hpcpowerstack.github.io/powerstack-nov19.md

 hours from Colorado Springs.

 ## Registration
-Please RSVP here.
-Registration fees will be requested in October.
+Please RSVP at this link <a href="https://forms.gle/jeHxthbQK1Veb47k7">here</a>.
+Registration fees will be requested in September/October.

 The registration fee will cover on-site lunch for all three days and coffee breaks.